-We spent a week on the Isle of Wight staying at the Whitecliff Bay Holiday Park and spent sunny days discovering the island’s beaches, and having trips out to places like the Isle of Wight Railway and The Needles.
+We spent a week on the Isle of Wight and spent sunny days discovering the island’s beaches, and having trips out to places like the Isle of Wight Railway and The Needles.
 This little island certainly packs at lot into its 150 square miles, and I think it is the ideal place to go on holiday with a toddler.

 These are just some of the reasons to visit the Isle of Wight with a toddler.

 1. The Weather On The Isle Of Wight

 Being British, our favourite topic of conversation is nearly always the weather, so it seems like a good idea to start by talking about the weather in the Isle of Wight.
 I don’t know if we were just lucky when we went (July 2016), but the weather was amazing with plenty of hot sunshine, and it actually felt like we were aboard.
 We caught the ferry over on an Friday evening and it was 25 degrees as we were sailing across the Solent with ice creams in hand.

 The weather held out for most of the week when we were there so we went swimming in the sea, sunbathed, ate plenty of ice creams and had loads of bbqs.
 I know the weather isn’t like that all the time, but being off the south coast the Isle of Wight definitely one of the warmest places in the UK so you should have a good chance of nice weather!

 2. The Isle Of Wight Is Very Easy To Get To